After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Collaborative Development Process

-We don't expect you to create these programmes alone.
-Through our Experience Design Course, WFTGA experts work alongside your team to develop every detail.
+We do not expect you to create these programmes alone.
+After winning the bid through our Experience Design Course, WFTGA experts work alongside your team to develop every detail.
 We help ensure experiences meet international standards while maintaining authentic local character.
-Together, we'll create something that serves multiple purposes—Convention programming, tourism product development, and professional training for your guides.
+Together, we will create something that serves multiple purposes - Convention programming, tourism product development, and professional training for your guides.

 The most memorable experiences often happen away from main tourist trails.
 Secret viewpoints, local artisan workshops, family-run restaurants, private cultural performances, or access to normally closed sites create the "wow" factor that transforms participants into passionate ambassadors for your destination.